coucounco/airkey-api-client/docs/Api/HolidayCalendarsApi.md

 # **updateHolidayCalendar**
 > \Coucounco\Airkey\Swagger\Client\Model\HolidayCalendar updateHolidayCalendar($holiday_calendar_id, $body)

-Updates the holiday calendar.
+Activates or deactivates the holiday calendar.

-Updates the provided holiday calendar and returns the new holiday calendar object version.
+Set the active flag within the HolidayCalendar model (body) to your desired value to activate or deactivate the holiday calendar.
+This is the only supported operation.
+Returns the updated holiday calendar object version.

 ### Example
 ```php